Optavia Review: The Best Weight Loss Diet?

 Optavia Smoky BBQ Crunchers ingredients

-Here are the first five meals listed on the 5 & 1 Plan from Optavia’s website at the time of writing this article:
+Here are some of the "Fuelings" listed in the "Weight Loss" section of Optavia’s website at the time of updating this article:

 • Smoky BBQ Crunchers

-• Silky Peanut Butter and Chocolate Chip Bar
+• Essential Peanut Butter and Chocolate Chip Bar

 • Drizzled Chocolate Fudge Crisp Bar

-Optavia Smoky BBQ Crunchers contains added sugar and natural flavorings, as well as a notice that the meal "CONTAINS BIOENGINEERED FOOD INGREDIENTS."
+Added sugar and natural flavorings are included in the Smoky BBQ Crunchers, as well as a notice that the meal "CONTAINS BIOENGINEERED FOOD INGREDIENTS."

-Citric acid is another ingredient included, and is a preservative and flavor enhancer that appears to cause whole-body inflammation in a small subset of individuals according to a medical review published in the Toxicology Reports journal.
+Citric acid is another ingredient included, and is a preservative and flavor enhancer that appears to cause whole-body inflammation in some individuals, according to a medical review published in the Toxicology Reports journal.

-The majority of ingredients in this formulation are a blend of vitamins and minerals, and Optavia states on their website that all of their Fuelings contain 24 vitamins and minerals.
+Vitamins and minerals are added to this snack, and Optavia states on their website that all of their Fuelings contain 24 vitamins and minerals.

-Earlier this year the Canadian Broadcasting Corporation (CBC) reported that a wellness brand had to recall several products due to the added vitamins causing toxicity in some consumers, which explains our belief that it's illogical to regularly consume supplemental vitamins and minerals without a deficiency in those vitamins and minerals.
+In 2022, the Canadian Broadcasting Corporation (CBC) reported that a wellness brand had to recall several products due to the added vitamins causing toxicity in some consumers.

 Healthiness certainly exists on a spectrum, but there are a number of questionable ingredients in Optavia Fuelings, and for this reason we don't recommend the program overall from a health perspective.

-The most popular YouTube video on Optavia comes from the Today show, has been viewed well over 1 million times, and interviews someone who lost over 330 pounds on Optavia:
+The most popular YouTube video on Optavia comes from the TODAY show, has been viewed over 1 million times, and interviews someone who claims to have lost over 330 pounds on Optavia:

 Why Was Optavia Sued?